Internet access spending improves academic outcomes: Study

-New York, March 17 (IANS) Spending more time on Internet improved academic performance and also led to more disciplinary problems among students, said a US-based study.
+New York: Spending more time on Internet improved academic performance and also led to more disciplinary problems among students, said a US-based study.

 The study published in the Journal of Marketing Research indicated that it also led to an improvement in commended performance in math, reading, writing and social studies.